arshia-rgh/Cinema/README.md

 # Cinema Ticket

+This is implemented only using Python (No frameworks used)

-This is a project for Quera bootcamp course in which a reservation system is based on CLI.
+This is a project for the Quera boot camp course in which a reservation system is based on CLI.
 For more information about the design of this system, we suggest you check the following ERD:

 ![erd.png](assets/erd.png)